 - When a member of the media phones or is in the hospital to inquire about a patient's condition, we DO NOT share information.
-We refer all inquiries to the "PR and Marketing" Department. - When information desk and officer of the day volunteers receive phone calls from the public requesting information in regard to employees or volunteers, information may NOT be shared.
+We refer all inquiries to the "PR and Marketing" Department. - When the information desk or other volunteer areas receive phone calls from the public requesting information regarding employees or volunteers, information may NOT be shared.
 Refer all personnel requests to the volunteer supervisor. - Visitors must check in with the volunteer supervisor or Human Resources when visiting a volunteer or employee.
 All process servers must be sent to the Corporate Office at 8125 North Hayden Road, Scottsdale, AZ 85258. - If you know a neighbor or friend is a patient in the hospital BEFORE you arrive to do your volunteer service, feel free to visit.
 If you discerned the information AFTER you arrived to do your volunteer service, do not visit.